TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

    - `Include/Orchard/` → `MQL5/Include/Orchard/`
    - `Include/TyAlgo/` → `MQL5/Include/TyAlgo/`
 4. Compile all `.mq5` files in MetaEditor.
-5. Attach indicators to your chart first (MultiKAMA, EhlersFisherTransform, MTF_MA, RVOL).
+5. Attach indicators to your chart first (MultiKAMA, EhlersFisherTransform, MTF_MA, BetterVolume, SupplyDemand).
 6. Then attach the EA (TyphooN or TyAlgo).
 7. Ensure "Allow Algo Trading" is enabled in Common tab.